cloudfoundry/docs-book-cloudfoundry/README.md

 ## What's in this Repository

 This repository uses the [Bookbindery gem](http://github.com/pivotal-cf/docs-bookbinder) to generate the documentation as a web application.
+The Bookbinder gem has been tested with the following Ruby versions:

+* 2.5.3
+* 2.5.5
+* 2.6.3
+* 2.6.6
+* 2.6.8

 The config.yml file contains the list of topic repositories.